adaltas/node-nikita/docs/content/metadata/shy.md

 * Type: `boolean`
 * Default: `false`

-By default, the status of an action will be `true` if at least one of the child action has a status of `true`.
+By default, the status of an action will be `true` if at least one of the child actions has a status of `true`.

 Sometimes, some child actions are not relevant to indicate a change of the parent action status.
 There are multiple reasons for this.
 For example, a child action has no impact, like checking prerequisites, or the change of the parent status is assumed by another sibling action.